xyfJASON/diffusion-models-pytorch/docs/DDIM.md

 - `--respace_steps RESPACE_STEPS`: faster sampling that uses respaced timesteps.
 - `--mode MODE`: choose a sampling mode, the options are:
-  - `sample` (default): randomly sample images
+  - "sample" (default): randomly sample images
-  - `interpolate`: sample two random images and interpolate between them.
+  - "interpolate": sample two random images and interpolate between them.
 Use `--n_interpolate` to specify the number of images in between.
-  - `reconstruction`:  encode a real image from dataset with **DDIM inversion** (DDIM encoding), and then decode it with DDIM sampling.
+  - "reconstruction":  encode a real image from dataset with **DDIM inversion** (DDIM encoding), and then decode it with DDIM sampling.
 - `--batch_size BATCH_SIZE`: Batch size on each process.
 Sample by batch is faster, so set it as large as possible to fully utilize your devices.

 See more details by running `python sample_ddim.py -h`.